vishay86/Sales-Funnel-Analysis-for-Maven-Toys/README.md

 ### Project Background

-Maven Toys is an e-commerce around 3 years old (2012-2015).
+Maven Toys is an e-commerce store around 3 years old (2012-2015).
 The company sells plush toys globally via their website.

 The company has significant amounts of data on its sales, marketing efforts, orders and returns that have been previously underutilized.
 This project thoroughly analyzes and synthizes this data to uncover critical insights that will improve Maven Toy’s commercial success.